-186 Countries Agree to Fight Ocean Plastic in Historic UN Framework
+186 Countries Agree to Fight Ocean Plastic in Historic Framework

 The US conspicuously refrained from joining.